 The swept-wing design and improved wing loading reduce turbulence and provide a smoother ride than the straight-winged aircraft design used by the Citation CJ3 and Citation CJ4, while two cargo holds securely tuck away 84 cubic feet of stowed baggage.
 Due to its more efficient engines, the Phenom 300 also has a quieter cabin than its competitors.
 Although it has always offered top-end luxury design, comfort, and style, the new premium interior Bossa Nova package, introduced with the Phenom 300E, offers even more for passenger comfort; the enhanced headrests, retractable armrests, adjustable thigh bolsters, and custom stitching helped the enhanced package win the 2020 Private Jet Design award at the 2020 International Yacht and Aviation Awards in the Small/Medium Jets category.
 Customers can mix and match more than 90 material options like wood veneer, leather, carpet, fabric, and plating to personalize their aircraft interior; many of these new upgrades are also available as retrofits for the Phenom 300 series.

-The new Phenom 300Es not only can be configured for numerous passenger arrangements and otherwise kitted out with specialty customized interiors but also now can be ordered with a premium ready-fit Medevac configuration for medical transport uses (300MED).
+Announced in August of 2020, Phenom 300Es not only can be configured for numerous passenger arrangements and otherwise kitted out with specialty customized interiors but also now can be ordered with a premium ready-fit Medevac configuration for medical transport uses (300MED).
 Existing Phenom 300 series units can be retrofitted with the medevac interior package or upgraded interior finish and technology options.

 The Phenom 300 series has been popular not only with individual owner-operators but also with fractional share and charter fleet operators selling jet cards.
 NetJets and Flexjet both use the Phenom 300 as their core light jet option; Airshare and Nicholas Air prominently feature the Phenom 300 in their jet card and fractional programs.
 GrandView Aviation, Alliance Aviation, Magellan Jets, OneFlight, and other private programs also provide opportunities to coordinate travel on Phenom 300 series jets.